ayahbash/reduce-chatgpt-usage/README.md

 # reduce chatgpt usage

-a minimal chrome & firefox extension to gently remind you before using chatgpt.
+a minimal chrome & firefox extension that aims to help you reduce your usage of ChatGPT.

 ## features